Security Market Indexes

 A portfolio based on market capitalization weighting would have more money invested in larger companies.
 For instance, the S&P 500 index, which is a market capitalization weighted index, is calculated by adding up the current market capitalization of each company, then dividing by the market capitalization of each company in the base years 1941-1943, then multiplying the result by 10.
 However, this weighting often leads to less diversification because a few large-cap stocks dominate the index.
-It can also lead to lesser returns because large companies generally have a lower growth potential than smaller companies.
+It can also lead to lower returns because large companies generally have a lower growth potential than smaller companies.

 Price weighting is based on the prices of each stock.
 A price-weighted portfolio would have the same number of shares of each stock.
 Price weighting is equal to the sum of the prices of each individual stock in the index divided by the number of stocks.
 When there are stock splits or dividends, the divisor must be adjusted; otherwise, the index would not measure actual growth.
 For instance, if there were 2 companies composing an index with the stock of each priced at $100, then the average price is their sum divided by 2, which is $100.
 However, if one company has a 2-for-1 stock split, then its stock will be priced at $50 per share (the number of shares will also double), then the average becomes (100 + 50)/2 = 75, even though the size of each company and its market value has not changed.
 In order to keep the average the same, the divisor must be changed so that the average stays the same.

 |Example: Finding New Divisor for Price Average after Stock Split or Dividend|